CryptoGnome/Degen-Bot/README.md

 https://www.deribit.com/reg-2234.6442?q=home

-Join the Discord & Head to the #degen-bot channel and tag @Moderators to get your license key, you will be asked to show a screen shot of your deposit on your new account to confirm you used our link:
+Join the Discord & Head to the #degen-bot channel and tag @Moderators to get your license key, you will be asked to show a screen shot of your deposit or email registration from today on your new account to confirm you used our link:

 https://discord.gg/4gBBGjz